Leningram/Leningram/README.md

 #### Skills:       HTML / CSS / JS / REACT / REACT NATIVE /

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning TypeScript and VueJS
+- 🌱 I’m currently using TypeScript and VanillaJS
 - 📫 How to reach me: yes.kanat@gmail.com || telegram <a href="https://telegram.im/@kanatyes" target="_blank">@kanatyes</a>

 #### You can find and get touch with me on these accounts: <br><br>